 It’s a sharp and sometimes excruciating pain in the lower back adjacent to the tailbone.
 Belly bands and braces that support this region help stabilize the joint, which may prevent pain during activities.

-This occurs during the second trimester and is yet another annoying pain of pregnancy.
+This symptom occurs during the second trimester.
 It’s described as anything from a dull ache to a sharp pain on the front of the hip and below the belly.

 Ever go for a run without a sports bra?
 Sounds awful, right?
 The same principle applies to a growing baby bump.
-Gentle compression of a belly band can help support the uterus and reduce discomfort from movement during physical activity.
-A word of caution: Too much compression on the abdomen can impair circulation, and it can cause negative effects on blood pressure.
-It can also contribute to heartburn and indigestion.
+The gentle compression of a belly band can help support the uterus and reduce discomfort from movement during physical activity.

 Exercise increases muscle tone and endurance and decreases the incidence of hypertension, depression, and diabetes.
 Many women are unable to exercise or continue working during pregnancy due to pain and discomfort.
 Wearing a belly band can help decrease discomfort and allow participation in daily activities, resulting in physical and financial benefits.